zexhuang/LMSeg/README.md

-# LMSeg: A deep graph message-passing network for efficient and accurate semantic segmentation of large-scale 3D landscape meshes
+# LMSeg: An end-to-end geometric message-passing network on barycentric dual graphs for large-scale landscape mesh segmentation

 ## Abstract

-Semantic segmentation of large-scale 3D landscape meshes is crucial for various geospatial applications, such as spatial analysis, automatic mapping, target object localization, and urban planning.
-This task requires an efficient and accurate 3D perception system to interpret and analyze real-world environments.
-However, traditional mesh segmentation methods face challenges in accurately segmenting small objects and maintaining computational efficiency due to the complexity and large scale of 3D mesh datasets.
-This paper presents LMSeg, an end-to-end deep graph message-passing network designed for efficient and accurate semantic segmentation of large-scale 3D landscape meshes.
-The proposed approach leverages the barycentric dual graph of meshes as input and applies deep message-passing neural networks to hierarchically capture geometric and spatial features from barycentric graph structures, learning expressive semantic information from textured meshes.
-LMSeg’s hierarchical and local pooling, along with its geometry aggregation modules, enable fast inference and accurate segmentation of small and irregular mesh objects in complex landscapes.
-Extensive experiments on two benchmark datasets, SUM (urban) and BudjBim Wall (natural), demonstrate LMSeg’s strong performance, achieving 73.0 mIoU for urban segmentation and 59.5 mIoU for natural stone wall segmentation with a compact model size (1.7 million training parameters).
-Notably, LMSeg excels at segmenting small objects in complex urban and natural environments, achieving 93.4 mIoU on high vegetation and 71.5 mIoU on vehicles, while effectively detecting irregular and small stone wall structures in complex natural landscapes.
+Semantic segmentation of large-scale 3D landscape meshes is critical for geospatial analysis in complex environments, yet existing approaches face persistent challenges of scalability, end-to-end trainability, and accurate segmentation of small and irregular objects.
+To address these issues, we introduce the BudjBim Wall (BBW) dataset, a large-scale annotated mesh dataset derived from high-resolution LiDAR scans of the UNESCO World Heritage-listed Budj Bim cultural landscape in Victoria, Australia.
+The BBW dataset captures historic dry-stone wall structures that are difficult to detect under vegetation occlusion, supporting research in underrepresented cultural heritage contexts.
+Building on this dataset, we propose LMSeg, a deep graph message-passing network for semantic segmentation of large-scale meshes.
+LMSeg employs a barycentric dual graph representation of mesh faces and introduces the Geometry Aggregation+ (GA+) module, a learnable softmax-based operator that adaptively combines neighborhood features and captures high-frequency geometric variations.
+A hierarchical–local dual pooling integrates hierarchical and local geometric aggregation to balance global context with fine-detail preservation.
+Experiments on two large-scale benchmarks—SUM (urban) and BBW (natural)—show that LMSeg achieves 75.1\% mIoU on SUM and 62.4\% mIoU on BBW with only 2.4M parameters, outperforming strong point- and graph-based baselines.
+In particular, LMSeg excels on small-object classes (e.g., vehicles, high vegetation) and successfully detects dry-stone walls in dense natural environments.
+Together, the BBW dataset and LMSeg provide a practical and extensible method for advancing 3D mesh segmentation in cultural heritage, environmental monitoring, and urban applications.

 ## Architecture